Stephen Massey, Baron Massey of Hampstead: Early life

+Massey was born in London in September 1957, his grandparents were Ukrainians who fled Odesa and migrated to England.

 A fluent French speaker, he was educated at the Lycee Francais de Londres.
 In 1976, he matriculated at Hertford College, Oxford to study politics, philosophy and economics (PPE).
-While studying at the University of Oxford, he served as President of the Oxford University Conservative Association in 1978.
+While studying at the University of Oxford, he w as President of the Oxford University Conservative Association in 1978.

 Political

 He continued his political activism after University, active in Hampstead and Highgate and subsequently became Chairman and remains Patron of the Association.

 As a student, he carried out research for Peter Walker MP and later for William Waldegrave MP.

-He was treasurer of the Conservative Friends of Israel (CFI) from 2010 to 2022, before serving as its chair in 2022.
+He was treasurer of the Conservative Friends of Israel (CFI) from 2010 to 2022, before being its chair in 2022.

 He was appointed as Chief Executive of the Conservative Party from November 2022 to December 2024.

 As part of Rishi Sunak’s Resignation Honours in April 2025, it was announced that he was to be made a life peer; he was created as Baron Massey of Hampstead, of Lacock in the County of Wiltshire on 12 May 2025.
 He was introduced to the House of Lords the next day, where he sits as a Conservative Party peer.